Khao Sok National Park Dos and Don’ts

 Speaking of fun, there are impressive Liana trees with spiralling, long hanging branches which resembled thick ropes.
 Some of them were over thirty feet long… perfect for swinging!

 Chris went for a dip and had little fish biting his legs, just like they do at the fish foot spas.
 These little fish were hungry.
 And so were we.
-We ate our packed curry and stir-fry lunch to the soothing sounds of rushing water.
+We ate the bagged curry and stir-fry lunch we’d picked up from a street stall before the hike while enjoying the soothing sounds of rushing water.

-After lunch, we explored further up the stream because a couple we’d passed by earlier told us that there was another waterfall beyond Ton Kloi, but we found nothing of interest.
-We turned around and made it back to the trailhead within 1.5 hours.
+After lunch, we explored further up the stream in search of another waterfall beyond Ton Kloi that a couple we’d passed by earlier had told us about.
+We found nothing of interest, though, so we turned around and made it back to the beginning of the trail within 1.5 hours.

 It was a fun hike with a rewarding waterfall, very few others on the trail, and, again, almost no leeches.
-Because of the last point, if you’re trying to decide between Ton Kloi and Sip Et Chan my recommendation would be to do Ton Kloi.
-You won’t regret it.
+Because of the last point, if you’re trying to decide between hiking to Ton Kloi or Sip Et Chan waterfalls our recommendation would be Ton Kloi.

 We stayed in a private bungalow Khao Sok Palmview, which we’d booked in advance for a cool 750 baht/night ($21 US).
 The long, bumpy truck ride in had us worried that the place was inconveniently far from the centre of town, but the manager showed us a shortcut that got us to the main drag in town in under 5 minutes walking.
 It’s unmarked and unlit, so bring a flashlight!